Why your home needs to be tested:

 Many Albertans have already tested their homes and the results from our 2013-16 radon testing study are now available.
 Learn more.

-A globally recognized researcher in the field of DNA damage repair, Aaron Goodarzi PhD, has made breakthroughs in understanding how DNA damage can cause and predict cancer.
-He is also a public advocate for residential testing of radon gas and is currently leading a campaign to test tens of thousands of homes across Alberta for radon, a Class I carcinogen that is a leading cause of terminal lung cancer in non-smokers.
+Aaron Goodarzi, PhD, is a globally recognized researcher in the field of DNA damage repair, has made breakthroughs in understanding how DNA damage can cause and predict cancer.
+Fintan Stanley, BSc, is a senior doctoral student in Dr. Goodarzi’s lab, and was the lead author on the recently published “Comprehensive Survey of household radon gas levels and risk factors in Southern Alberta”.
+Both Aaron and Fintan are public advocates for residential testing of radon gas and are currently leading a campaign to test tens of thousands of homes across Alberta for radon, a Class I carcinogen that is a leading cause of terminal lung cancer in non-smokers.

 Did You Know: